MRRcode979/ubiquitous-waffle/README.md

 # ubiquitous-waffle

-Contains code for my RISC-V projects mini projects like UART programs and the upcoming mini-GPIO driver.
+Contains code forom my blog posts such as RISC-V projects mini projects like UART programs and the upcoming mini-GPIO driver.